 Step 2: Cook the Shiitake

-Pan-fry your sliced shiitake mushrooms and cook for 5-7 minutes until the mushrooms shrink and turn darker brown.
+Pan-fry your sliced shiitake mushrooms for 5-7 minutes until the mushrooms shrink and turn darker brown.

 Stir in the soy sauce and cook for another 1-2 minutes until the mushrooms are well coated.
 If you have sesame oil, add them now so it makes your mushroom extra fragrant.